pattern-lab/website/docs/pattern-managing-assets.md

 {% capture m %}

 Assets for patterns - including JavaScript, CSS, and images - should be stored and edited in the `./source/` directory.
-Pattern Lab will move these assets to the `./public/` directory for you when you generate your site or when you watch the `./source/` directory for changes. *You can name and organize your assets however you like.* If you would like to use `./source/stylesheets/` to store your styles instead of `./source/css/` you can do that.
+Pattern Lab will move these assets to the `./public/` directory for you when you generate your site or when you watch the `./source/` directory for changes. **You can name and organize your assets however you like.** If you would like to use `./source/stylesheets/` to store your styles instead of `./source/css/` you can do that.
+There is nothing to configure.
 The structure will be maintained when they're moved to the `./public/` directory.

 ## Ignoring and Not Moving Assets Based on File Extension